 - Homework (20%): There will be two problem sets.
-Students are encouraged to discuss with each other but should submit his/her own copy. - Midterm (30%): An in-class midterm exam will be scheduled, tentatively on April 11, covering topics and materials before the midterm.
-Venue TBA (could be the same classroom if class size allows). - Class participation (10%): Class participation will be measured from in-class miniquizzes (or surveys, games).
+Students are encouraged to discuss with each other but should submit his/her own copy. - Midterm (30%): An in-class midterm exam will be scheduled, tentatively on Oct 31st, covering topics and materials before the midterm. - Class participation (10%): Class participation will be measured from in-class miniquizzes (or surveys, games).
 The mini-quizzes will have one or two questions and will be graded only on participation (i.e., not on your answers).

 - Group project (40%): Students should form groups of 1-3 and work on one of the following topics.
-The final products include a group presentation at the end of semester (~ 15 min per group) and a paper/report of 4-6 pages (12pt font, double space, including references) due on May 29th (last day of spring term and exam period).
+The final products include a group presentation at the end of semester (~ 15 min per group) and a paper/report of 4-6 pages (12pt font, double space, including references) due on Dec 20th (last day of fall term and exam period).
 Possible topics include - a trading pitch (on a stock, a bond, or a trading strategy) with a specific focus on their sustainability ("green") aspects; - a report on the current developments of a regional green finance market; - an evaluation of an environmental policy.